hos/pyfem1d/README.md

 plotps ex1.pdf
 ```

-You can then execute the commands by invoking feminist with the filename without any flags,
+You can then execute the commands by invoking pyfem1d with the filename without any flags,
 ```
-$ feminist ex1.txt
+$ pyfem1d ex1.txt
 ```
 This will run through the lines and execute each line, and even plot the results into the postscript file `ex1.ps`.
 You can use this to your advantage in many ways; for example exploring the parameter space by batch assigning different material parameters and observing the response.